Pinefree/Instantiable-Methods/README.md

 ## Help
 Right now I have examples [here](https://github.com/Pinefree/Instantiable-Methods/tree/master/InstantiableMethods/examples) that basically show how to set it all up.
 I plan on add ing a small doc for Eclipse (by commenting the code).
 So when you hover over methods it will give you a description and use.

+## Plans
+I'm going to try and make the MethodList better as right now it's not as user-friendly as I'd like.
+I'm also going to try using either abstract classes or a fake struct to try and bring both non-returnable and returnable methods into one class.
+Originally I had planned on just returning a type of Void, but that wasn't *really* returning nothing.